adfcf/bc16-v1/README.md

 manufacture.
 Because of that, RISC CPUs do not offer a wide variety of instructions for its low-level user.

 ### RISC characteristics
-In a more technical sense, these are typical RISC characteristics, which have been conveniently adopted for this work:
+In a more technical sense, these are typical RISC characteristics which have been conveniently adopted for this work:
 - Reduced number of instructions.
 - Simple and primary instructions.
 - Monocycle (one clock cycle per instruction).